sammymax/f1-init/README.md

 4. Make instance, clone this repo
 5. Set EC2 security group rules to allow RDP (port 3389)
 6. Run `setup_gui.sh` from this repo
-   - the one from `src/scripts/setup_gui.sh` doesn't work; it silently fails on `sudo yum install -y kernel-devel`
+   - as of Feb.
+2019, the one included in the AMI at `~/src/scripts/setup_gui.sh` doesn't work; it silently fails on `sudo yum install -y kernel-devel`
 7. Set your password; do `sudo passwd centos`
 8. RDP should work now; test it